StampDutyBack logoStampDutyBack

 • They cannot tell you the statutory basis for your claim

-• They are not registered with a recognised professional body (CIOT, ATT, Law Society, SRA)
+• They are not registered with a recognised professional body (CIOT, ICAEW, ACCA, or the SRA)

 • Their terms allow them to take a percentage fee even if the claim fails on review